Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - Equivalencies will be considered on the basis of one year of experience for one year of education or one year of education for one year of experience

 Those who are successful at the interview stage will move into the ATP as a qualified candidate.

 When a department has an opportunity to fill an Administrative Support 3 or 4 position, a job requisition is submitted to fill that vacancy.

-Active applicants will be referred to the vacancy based on the results of your assessment, the role type and requirements, as well as your individual role, location, and employment type preferences.
+Active applicants will be referred to the vacancy based on the results of your interview, the role type and requirements, as well as your individual role, location, and employment type preferences.

 - Existing employees are given preference over external candidates when they are assessed as relatively equal.